The Planters' Guild · A Pillar of the Guild

 A long-tubed flower exists because something with a long tongue lives nearby.
 A flat composite head exists because short-tongued flies and small bees needed a landing pad.
 Read the pollinators and you read the garden.

 The Pollinator Library covers twelve Bay Area pollinators biweekly across Late 2026 and into Spring 2027.
 Each entry takes one creature, pairs it to the flowers its body fits, and teaches you to recognize both the pollinator in flight and the floral architecture that needs it.
-The arc moves from short-tongued generalists through specialist long-tongues to the only vertebrate on the shelf, Anna's hummingbird.
+The shelf below is arranged in reading order, № 01 to № 12 — from short-tongued generalists through specialist long-tongues to the only vertebrate on the shelf, Anna's hummingbird.

 Hover fly (Syrphidae) natural history plate